nikirikitiki/meditsiin/docs/offerings.md

 - Typically less than 50 employees
 - Currently using outdated infrastructure
 - Lacking dedicated IT support
-- Using fragmented or Excel-based solutions
+- Using fragmented or outdated solutions

 **Long-Term Expansion:** Finland
 - Strategic second market for geographic expansion